 Telematics is a system embedded in many EVs that enables more control by users over their EV by making smart decisions about energy use, connect to nationwide charger networks, and other innovative actions.
 If your EV has Telematics, you likely have access to additional insights and functionality that can give you more control of your EV that might save energy.
-To receive an upfront Enrollment Incentive for participating with Telematics, you must activate a qualified vehicle model with Telematics in the Program for a period of not less than two years.
-You will receive activation instructions that are specific to your chosen vehicle in the confirmation email that you receive when you submit your Program application.
+To receive an upfront Enrollment Incentive for participating with Telematics, you must connect a qualified vehicle model with Telematics in the Program for a period of not less than two years.
+You will receive connection instructions that are specific to your chosen vehicle in the confirmation email that you receive when you submit your Program application.

-Please note that you cannot receive both a Smart Charger Rebate and an Enrollment Incentive.
-You can, however, combine a Wiring Upgrade rebate with a Smart Charger rebate or Enrollment Incentive.
+Please note that you cannot receive both rebates for Smart Chargers and an Enrollment Incentive.
+You can, however, combine rebates for wiring upgrades with rebates for a Smart Charger or Vehicle Enrollment Incentive.

-❖ A Note to EVSE Vendors Interested in Being Added to the QPL:
+A Note to EVSE Vendors Interested in Being Added to the QPL: